spring-attic/scripted-alpha/README.md

 # Where can I ask questions, provide feedback or raise issues?

-- The [google group](https://groups.google.com/forum/#!forum/scripted-dev) is open for questions and discussion
+- The [scripted-dev google group](https://groups.google.com/forum/#!forum/scripted-dev) is open for questions and discussion
 - The [issuetracker](https://issuetracker.springsource.com/browse/scripted) to raise issues or take a look and vote on existing issues.

 # What's next for Scripted?